hellokathy/UnitConverter-2/UnitConverter/README.md

 ## Description

 UnitConverter is a simple unit converstion utility.
-This program was made following the guidelines of a python project detailed on the [example](http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P2a/ "University of California, Berkley") webpage.
+This program was made following the guidelines of a python project detailed on the [University of California, Berkley](http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P2a/ "Boo!") webpage.

 I have uploaded this to github for the learning experience.
 Any feedback would be much